Ranlot/ab-testing/README.md

 As a consequence, the p-value also becomes a random variable (whose probability distribution we will investigate further) that depends on `p*`, `p0` and `N`.
 The natural question then becomes: "Given `p*` and `p0`, how many events `N` do we need to observe before we can say that the probability to observe a significant p-value is more than 95%?"

 In other words: keeping in mind that if we choose `p* > p0`, it is guaranteed that the experiment is better than the baseline.
-But, how long it takes before we can see this with 95% certainty?
+But, how long does it takes before we can see this with 95% certainty?

 ## Intuitive description of the p-value